recoskyler/chatter/README.md

 3. Create your `.env` file `cp sample.env .env`
 4. Open the `.env` file and set your environment variables.
 Save when you are done editing.
 5. Install the dependencies `npm i`
 6. Generate migrations `npm run generate`.
-Migrations will automatically run when you start the app
+Migrations will automatically run when you start the app.

 ### Running